 - Tracy Bock

-- Nikolai Sittmann (Representative for the FLSC Model Code Liaison Group)
+- Nikolai Sittmann - Chairperson and current representative for the FLSC Model Code Liaison Group

 The mandate of the Ethics and Practice Committee, as set out in the Rules of the Law Society of Nunavut, is

 - to report and make recommendations on any questions concerning the ethics of the profession submitted to the Committee;

 - to report and make recommendations regarding any complaint of unauthorized practice submitted to the Committee; and

 - perform any other duties assigned by the Executive.

 The Law Society of Nunavut is committed to maintaining high ethical standards.
 Since November 2016, lawyers in Nunavut are obliged to follow the Code of Professional Conduct.

 The Legal Ethics and Practice Committee fulfills the ethics aspect of its mandate by focusing on promoting the ethical standards set out in the Code.
 It is the mandate of the Discipline Committee to investigate complaints against lawyers who allegedly fail to meet those standards.

 Unauthorized Practice and Guidance on the Practice of Law